Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 > ## `WBNB` is used in this example.

-1 - first we have to burn the token by calling the `burn` function on our `tokenWallet` contract :
+1 - first we have to burn the token on everscale network by calling the `burn` function on our `tokenWallet` contract :

 ```solidity
     function burn(